 Like sponges, your tonsils have craters and grooves, called tonsil crypts, that can trap food, bacteria, viruses and other particles.
 As they clump together, they can begin to form into tonsil stones.

 Tonsil stones, also known as tonsilloliths, begin as soft, white patches or clumps that might not be visible by just looking in the mirror and saying “ah.”
-Over time, however, these stones can harden and calcify into stones — either looking like white or yellowish spots on your tonsils.
+Over time, however, these patches can harden and calcify into stones — either looking like yellowish or white spots on your tonsils.
 In rare cases, they can grow to the size of a golf ball or larger.

 Anyone can develop tonsil stones, but recurring strep throat (tonsillitis), bacterial infections, viral infections or sinus issues, poor oral hygiene, and the shape and size of your tonsils may put you at greater risk for developing them.